Cijams/ToxSec-HSM/README.md

 Implemented as a fullstack web application.

-Technologies used include Angular, Spring Boot and MongoDB.
+Powered by Angular, Spring Boot and MongoDB.